 “If you are working on something exciting that you really care about, you don’t have to be pushed.
 The vision pulls you.”

 This was true when the world was stable.
-And there are at least three reasons why it is even more true now:
+And it is even more true now, for three main reasons:

-Getting them to switch to new ways of doing things means overcoming this doubt, fear, and uncertainty.
-And the best way to do that is by inspiration.
+Getting them to switch to new ways of doing things means overcoming that doubt, uncertainty, and fear.
+And the best way to do that is by inspiring them.

-The more inspiration you have created, the more enthusiasm and energy people will bring to the project, the more easily they will be able to handle the difficulties that arise (without needing input from you), and the longer they will stick with the project, no matter what happens.
+The more inspiration you have created, the more easily they will be able to handle the difficulties, no matter what happens, and the longer they will stick around.

-3. Over time, the inspiration felt by you and your team will translate into better results:
+. - Over time, the level of inspiration that you and your team feel will translate into better results:

-Building inspiration will spur people to join your project, motivate them to stay with it, and increase the contributions you all make.
+Building inspiration not only spurs people to join your project but also motivates them to stay and increases the contributions you all make.
+And an inspired life is so much more enjoyable.

 All of which makes a changing world much easier to handle.
-And it also makes you, and the people around you, antifragile — able to use change to become stronger and more valuable.
+And makes you and the people around you antifragile — able to use this time of change to become stronger and more valuable.

 On a scale of 0-10, how inspired do you and the people around you feel today?
-What would happen if you (and they) felt more inspired?
+What would happen if you all felt more inspired about the future you were building?

 You can sign up to daily posts here.